ds4an/CoDas4CG/README.md

 If you are using the dataset, please cite the following paper: H. Liu, M. Shen, J. Zhu, N. Niu, G. Li and L. Zhang, "Deep Learning Based Program Generation from Requirements Text: Are We There Yet?," in IEEE Transactions on Software Engineering, doi: 10.1109/TSE.2020.3018481.
 Available at: https://ieeexplore.ieee.org/document/9173704

-There are Seven folders: Compute, sql, Dataset, TestCases, Tools, CodeOfApproaches and GeneratedPrograms.
+There are Seven folders: AssistantTools , DatasetInSQL, Dataset, TestCases, Tools, CodeOfApproaches and GeneratedPrograms.

 /Dataset contains the programming tasks and their corresponding implementations in different programming languages.
 Each subfolder under /Datset corresponds to a single programming task.
 Notably, we do not include the commercial script to crawl data.